mullenkamp/PyCRSx/README.rst

-PyCRS
+PyCRSx
 =====

+PyCRSx is a modified clone of the `PyCRS package <https://github.com/karimbahgat/PyCRS>`_ to make it compatible on Python 3.5 and 3.6.

-PyCRS is a pure Python GIS package for reading, writing, and converting between various common coordinate reference system (CRS) string and data source formats.
+PyCRSx is a pure Python GIS package for reading, writing, and converting between various common coordinate reference system (CRS) string and data source formats.

+Below is the description from the original PyCRS package.

 Introduction
 ------------